rubysg/ruby_pair_programming/README.md

 ###Simple Programming Problems

-There are some advantages of working on a simple programming problem instead of working on "real world" code (e.g., simplicity, "purity", likelihood of success).
+There are some advantages of working on a simple programming problem instead of working on "real world" code (simplicity, "purity", likelihood of success).
 Feel free to try any of these:

 - a simple calculator that takes two numbers and outputs their sum
 - a simple calculator that takes any number of numbers and outputs their sum